 Whether you’re a recent college graduate or a seasoned practitioner, our center offers an opportunity to learn from some of the world's leading thinkers at a preeminent research institution.
-Between the Yale School of Management and the School of Forestry & Environmental Studies, our faculty have been awarded the Nobel Prize, worked at the highest levels of government administration and both founded and managed major multinational institutions.
+Between the Yale School of Management and the Yale School of the Environment, our faculty have been awarded the Nobel Prize, worked at the highest levels of government administration, and both founded and managed major multinational institutions.

 Alongside renowned faculty and lecturers, CBEY draws a diverse and driven community of students, researchers and professionals.
 Click below to find out more about the degree program that suits your interests.

 The YSE/SOM Joint Degree Program is the oldest of its kind in the United States.
 It was started in 1982 with the mission to create thoughtful, passionate and informed leaders equipped with practical skills - from finance to forestry.

 A two-year degree program in business administration or environmental management.

 The Yale School of Management offers a two-year Master’s in Business Administration degree based around an integrated curriculum and raw case studies.
 A rigorous set of core requirements is balanced with opportunities to take electives within the Yale School of Management and across the university.
 See the SOM website for more information.

 The Yale School of the Environment offers four distinct Master’s degree tracks, with a specialization in business and the environment: Environmental Management, Environmental Science, Forestry, and Forestry Science.
 Each of these tracks requires two years; opportunities for electives depends on the chosen program.
 For further information, please visit the YSE website.

 The Center is available to help students enrolled in one of these programs who are interested in pursuing a degree focused on the intersection of business and the environment.

 The Yale School of Management's exclusive Executive MBA program.